zmaril/OgreDocs/README.md

 ### filter

-Decide whether to allow an object to pass.
-Return true from the closure to allow an object to pass.
+Uses a predicate to decide whether an object should pass.

 ``` clojure